 Now that the system updates are done, here comes the fun part.

-Let’s get some apps.
+Let’s get some apps!

-No matter which one you decide to use, you should double check that your existing apps have all been updated.
-Hopefully we started the process earlier when you entered your Google account information, but let’s double check.
+No matter which one you decide to use, you should double-check that your existing apps have all been updated.
+Hopefully, we started the process earlier when you entered your Google account information, but let’s double-check.

 For The Google Play Store

 Back on the side menu (click the three horizontal bars again) you’ll see a Settings section near the bottom.
-Click on that.
+Click that.

 For The Aptoide TV App Store